The entropic optimal (self-)transport problem: Limit distributions for decreasing regularization with application to score function estimation: Application to score functions estimation

-In this subsection, we exhibit rates of convergence in the $L^2(\rho)$ metric, which is the one of interest when it comes to studying the convergence diffusion schemes.
+In this subsection, we exhibit rates of convergence in the $L^2(\mu)$ metric, which is the one of interest when it comes to studying the convergence diffusion schemes.
 To continue, we require the following additional assumptions.
-By analogy with the classical notation used for log-concave measures, let us introduce the notation $V(x) := -\log \rho(x), x \in \supp(\rho)$. \begin{enumerate}[label= \textbf{(Reg')}] \item There exists a function $R(x) \in \cC^1(\supp(\rho))$ such that, for $x \in \interior(\supp(\rho))$
+By analogy with the classical notation used for log-concave measures, let us introduce the notation $V(x) := -\log \mu(x), x \in \operatorname{int}(K)$.